home-assistant/addons/silabs-multiprotocol/DOCS.md

 To use Zigbee with ZHA configure the Integration as follows:

 1. Remember/copy the hostname of the add-on (e.g. `c8f00288-silabs-multiprotocol`).
-2. Add the Zigbee Home Automation (ZHA) integration to Home Assitant Core
+2. Add the Zigbee Home Automation (ZHA) integration to Home Assistant Core
 3. When asked for the Serial Device Path, choose `Enter Manually`.
 4. Choose `EZSP` as Radio type.
 5. As serial path, enter `socket://<hostname-from-above>:9999`.